 SUPPORTING SUNSHINE HOSPICE

-On Saturday 10 August 2019, HiReach Sunshine Coast will be hosting the Sunshine Hospice 'Hang Ya Boss Out to Dry' Fundraiser.
-The fundraiser will raise money for the Sunshine Coast’s first ever purpose-built community hospice, which will provide 24/7 high quality, residential palliative care.
-'Bosses' from around the coast will be taken up in scissor lifts, until they raise their dollar targets.
+On Saturday 10 August 2019, HiReach Sunshine Coast hosted the Sunshine Hospice 'Hang Ya Boss Out to Dry' Fundraiser.
+The fundraiser raised money for the Sunshine Coast’s first ever purpose-built community hospice, which will provide 24/7 high quality, residential palliative care.
+'Bosses' from around the coast were taken up in scissor lifts, until they raised their dollar targets.

 AUCKLAND CITY COUNCIL NEW ZEALAND